How to Get Career Clarity: Why Real Career Change Starts With Action, Not Answers

 I advocate a holistic approach: What do you want for your life outside of your career?
 Family, friends, hobbies, downtime, etc.

-Let’s get clear on those elements, and then design a career that supports that.
+Let’s get clear on those elements, and then design a career that supports them.

-Your career should support your life, not compete with it.
+Your career should complement your life, not compete with it.

 Truth #4: Labels Limit You.
 Forget the Title and Focus On the Fit

-So many people come into coaching focused on the end goal: should I stay in corporate or start a business; should I stay on this path or do something completely different?
+So many people come into coaching focused on the end goal: should I stay in a traditional role or start a business?
+Should I stick with this path or do something completely different?
+What should I call myself?

-The reality is that there are likely so many options in between that you just can’t see right now.
+The reality is that there are likely so many options that you just can’t see right now.

 You don’t need to fit into a pre-made box or a tidy job title.
 Especially at the outset.